 A job candidate finding employment is a success story.
-Cleveland-based nonprofit Towards Employment has a bigger ambition: to help them find a job and build a career.
-To do this, the organization identifies partner companies in high-demand local industries — often health care and manufacturing, and now including construction and information technology — and offers career coaching specific to those fields.
+Cleveland-based nonprofit Towards Employment has a bigger ambition: to help people find jobs and build careers.
+To do this, the organization identifies partner companies in high-demand local industries — often health care and manufacturing, and now in addition construction and information technology — and offers career coaching specific to those fields.

-Results have been promising: Participants in Northeast Ohio, in addition to being hired into jobs more likely to offer career-advancement opportunities, after two years earned 14% more than a control group.
+The organization has been getting results: Participants in Northeast Ohio, in addition to being hired into jobs more likely to offer career-advancement opportunities, after two years earned 14% more than a control group.
 Based on the success of the pilot program, the organization expects that 1 in 5 participants will advance in their careers within a year of placement.
-Towards Employment is expanding the WorkAdvance to attend to at least 1,200 residents of underserved communities, many of which have been disproportionately affected by the coronavirus.
+Towards Employment is expanding WorkAdvance to attend to at least 1,200 residents of underserved communities, many of which were disproportionately affected by the coronavirus.

-Funding from Bank of America will enable Towards Employment to grow its pool of career coaches, who are vital to making the program work.
+Funding from Bank of America is enabling Towards Employment to grow its pool of career coaches, who are vital to making the program work.
 Each coach can support up to 80 individuals, providing them with mentoring and motivation and keeping them focused on long-term goals.
 This program is part of Bank of America’s five-year, $1.25 billion commitment to advance racial equality and economic opportunity.